weilu/DataDive25/README.md

 ## Overview

-Visit www.dc2.org/datadive for more details on the day of events!
+Visit www.dc2.org/datadive for details on the challenge questions, suggested data, and day of schedule!
 ## Team Projects

 This repository includes an automated GitHub Pages deployment system for team projects.
 Each team can create their own folder in the `Team_Projects/` directory and add markdown files that will be automatically converted to HTML pages.